-Bounce rates can fluctuate significantly over time – and a bounce rate that jumps up a bit isn’t necessarily always a bad thing.
+Bounce rates can fluctuate significantly over time and a bounce rate that jumps up a bit isn’t necessarily always a bad thing.
 It could be caused by a major tweak on your site.
-For example, when you redesign your blog, your bounce rate will likely increase a bit temporarily, while visitors get accustomed to the new look and layout.
+For example, when you redesign your blog, your bounce rate will likely increase a bit, temporarily, while visitors get accustomed to the new look and layout.

 To adjust a low repeat-visit number, reward visitors when they come back to your site after an initial visit.
-You can do this by offering a piece of useful content, such as a free valuable report, or with gifts such as free access to an insider event or e-course.
-Additionally, look for ways you can enhance the return-visit experience and satisfy your visitors who come back for more.
+You can do this by offering a piece of useful content, such as a free valuable report or with gifts such as free access to an insider event or e-course.
+Additionally, look for ways that you can enhance the return-visit experience and satisfy your visitors who come back for more.

 As an example, Amazon has one of the highest repeat-visitor rates among shopping sites.
 When a visitor comes to Amazon the first time and browses, or looks at different products, Amazon will automatically tracks the user’s movements.
 When the visitor returns, Amazon serves up the same or similar products.